JuliaBernon/data-mining-project/README.md

 ```

-The files that already exist in `./results/` when cloning the project have no other purposes than to be an example of the data we obtained and used.
+The files that already exist in `./results/` and `./data/` when cloning the project have no other purposes than to be an example of the data we obtained and used, and to ensure the existence of all needed directories.

 ## How2 - Prepare the synthetic datasets